Skip to content

 Signal Command Format

-Signals are sent to the EA via a webhook using a JSON structure similar to the following:
+Signals can be sent to the EA via a webhook in two formats:

 {